Eisenhart History, Family Crest & Coats of Arms

 - Katharine Eisenhart, aged 22, who landed in America from Altdorf, Germany, in 1909

-- August Eisenhart, aged 41, who emigrated to the United States from Pforzheim, Germany, in 1923
+- August Eisenhart, aged 41, who immigrated to the United States from Pforzheim, Germany, in 1923

-- Josef Eisenhart, aged 12, who emigrated to the United States from Werne, Germany, in 1924
+- Josef Eisenhart, aged 12, who immigrated to the United States from Werne, Germany, in 1924

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)